• Disease Overview

 Causes

-Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+TPI deficiency is inherited in an autosomal recessive pattern.2 Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 • < Previous section